-The Option Plan provides for the acceleration of all options (other than incentive stock options granted on or after January 1, 1987) in the event of a "Change of Control" as defined in the Option Plan.
-(See footnote (1) to the table captioned "Options/SAR Grants During 2003 Fiscal Year.")
-In the event that an Option Plan participant retires (whether or not a Change of Control has occurred) with the consent of the Company, the Compensation Committee may, in its discretion, extend the exercise period of the participant's exercisable option to the date on which the option would expire in the event that the participant had continued to be employed by the Company.
+The Equity Plans provide for the acceleration of all options, SARs and restricted stock awards (other than incentive stock options granted on or after January 1, 1987) in the event of a "Change of Control" as defined in the Equity Plans (See footnote (1) to the table captioned "Options/SAR Grants During 2005 Fiscal Year.")
+In the event that an Equity Plan participant retires on or after age 55 and 15 years of service (whether or not a Change of Control has occurred), the exercise period of the participant's options and SARs is extended to the date on which the option would expire in the event that the participant had continued to be employed by the Company.

 Certain provisions of the SERP do not take effect until the occurrence of certain "Change of Control" events.
 Among others, provisions in the SERP providing for (i) the suspension, reduction or termination of benefits in cases of gross misconduct by a participant (as determined in the sole discretion of the Compensation Committee); (ii) the forfeiture of benefits if a retired participant engages in certain proscribed competitive activities; (iii) the reduction in benefits upon the early retirement of a participant; and (iv) the off-set of amounts which a participant may then owe the Company against amounts then owing the participant under the SERP, are automatically deleted upon the occurrence of a Change of Control event.
 In addition, neither a participant's years of service with the Company (as calculated for the purpose of determining eligibility for benefits under the SERP), nor benefits accrued under the SERP prior to the Change of Control event, may be reduced after the occurrence of a Change of Control event.
 If a participant's employment is terminated after a Change of Control, unless the participant elects to receive a distribution of benefits under the SERP in installment payments, the participant will receive payment of his benefits in one lump sum (utilizing actuarial assumptions established in the SERP) within 10 days after termination.
 The SERP requires the Company, upon a Change of Control, to establish a grantor trust for the purpose of holding assets in respect of the Company's obligations to make payments to participants.
+The Company has established a grantor trust to secure the benefits to be provided under the Continuity Agreements, the SERP and other plans maintained by the Company for the benefit of members of the Company's senior management.